Shuvadip-Ghosh/Project-starter/README.md

 # Github Automator
 This is a project that makes your starting of the project smooth.
+Currently only works for windows.

 ### Starting of a NOOB programmer
 ```markdown